-The table below shows the monthly average biovolume of blue-green algae in samples collected recently from sites along the Waikato River.
+The table below shows the biovolume of cyanobacteria in samples collected recently from sites along the Waikato River.
 Results are in mm3/L. The guideline value for contact recreation is 1.8 mm3/L. Any results higher than the guideline are shown in bold.
 These results are provisional only.
 There may sometimes be delays with updating the details.
 The numbers below show the monthly maximum biovolume recorded at each site.

 Other Waikato lakes

-Routine monitoring of levels of blue-green algae in several of the smaller lakes continues.
-Hamilton City Council provides the results for Lake Rotoroa (Hamilton Lake).
+Routine monitoring of levels of cyanobacteria in several of the smaller lakes continues.
+Hamilton City Council provides the results for Lake Rotoroa (Hamilton Lake) and Lake Rotokeao.

-The table below shows the biovolume of blue-green algae in samples collected recently from sites in shallow lakes in the Waikato region.
+The table below shows the biovolume of cyanobacteria in samples collected recently from sites in shallow lakes in the Waikato region.
 Results are in mm3/L. The guideline value for contact recreation is 1.8 mm3/L. Results higher than the guideline are shown in bold.
 These results are provisional only.
-For more details contact us.

-The Public Health Unit is working closely with local councils, including Hamilton City Council, to monitor drinking water standards.
+The Public Health Units are working closely with local councils, including Hamilton City Council, to monitor drinking water standards.

 If you have any enquiries about your local drinking water supplies please contact your local district or city council.